 What is the parent’s role?

-The parent’s role is to attend all lessons and practice at home with their child.
+The parent’s role is to attend and observe all lessons and be the at home practice partner with their child.
 During the first stages of the process, we use Edmund Sprunger’s Building Violin Skills as a guide.
 The parent’s knowledge of music and the violin develops alongside the child’s, so prior musical or instrumental experience is not necessary or important.
-What’s important is a parent’s willingness to learn along with their child.
+What’s important is a parent’s willingness to learn the skills to coach and support their child in this process.

 When do we begin?